niyanthgri/LLM-MySQL/README.md

 # LLM-MySQL

-The purpose of this program is to use LLM and answer basic questions based on information provided via pdf documents and a MySQL databse.
+This program demonstrates how LLm can be used to query SQL table for insights and read the documents for additional details.
+In this example, we are using ```sales_data``` table to get insights and the documents present in ```prod_spec``` for additional information.

 ### Prerequisites:
 1. Have pdf files ready
 2. Have a MySQL account ready

-### Who will be using this:
+### Who will be using this (Use Case):
-Business analysts, analysts who don't know how to understand or code, can use this to analyse given data.
+Business analysts who aren't familiar with SQL queries can use this to analyse given data and also get reason for particulars beyond the sales_data.
+For example: They can get the least sold product by quarter or year and they can get further details from the documents which may provide a reason as to why the product didn't sell well.

+Query: ```Get the memory slots from product specification of the least sold product in year 2021.```

 ### Code
-The folder has 4 files and 1 folder.
+The folder has 4 files and 1 data folder.

 _*Files*_
-1. generate.py - code to generate random data of records
+1. generate.py - code to generate random data of sales records
-2. sales_data_100k.py - a csv file with a number of randomly generated records ~ 45k records
+2. sales_data_100k.py - a csv file with a number of randomly generated sales records ~ 100k records
 3. llm_mysql.py - The LLM code.
 4. requirements.txt - The packages that need to be installed

 _*Folder*_
-1. prod_spec - Files containing the product specs for a few electronic items.
+1. prod_spec - Files containing the product specicifations for a few electronic items.

 ## generate_data.py
 This program creates random data that you can insert into your MySQL table to then do further analysis on